 Tenure - Tenure is the right of continuous appointment, awarded by the President to eligible members of the faculty upon successful completion by each of a probationary period and, once granted, it ceases to exist only by (1) dismissal for cause according to the procedures in Section IV.C., (2) demonstrably bona fide financial exigency, (3) reduction or elimination of programs, (4) retirement, or (5) resignation.
 The probationary period may be waived as provided in Section IV.A.4.
 Salaries for tenured faculty may be adjusted based on job duties and performance.
 NOTE: Tenured faculty holding positions eliminated by reduction or elimination of programs will be relocated in other academic units of the campus whenever possible.
 A position occupied by a tenured faculty member that was eliminated as a result of reduction or elimination of a program may not be reactivated for a period of five academic years.

 Tenure-Track and Non-Tenure-Track Positions - Tenure-track positions are ranks of assistant professor, associate professor, professor, University professor, and distinguished professor.
-Faculty appointed to clinical attending positions at the University of Arkansas for Medical Sciences, other faculty positions designated as clinical positions, or other non-tenure-track positions approved by the President, may bear the designation of assistant professor, associate professor or professor but in no event shall be considered tenure-track positions and shall acquire no tenure rights by virtue of occupying such positions.
+Faculty appointed to clinical attending positions at the University of Arkansas for Medical Sciences, other faculty positions designated as clinical positions, or other non-tenure-track positions approved by the President, may bear the designation of assistant professor, associate professor, professor, University professor or distinguished professor but in no event shall be considered tenure-track positions and shall acquire no tenure rights by virtue of occupying such positions.
 Such non-tenure track positions shall be set forth in applicable promotion and tenure policies approved by the President, following review by the Office of General Counsel; such policies may authorize term appointments beyond one year, but not to exceed five years, under merit-based campus procedures approved by the President.
+Salaries for non-tenured faculty may be adjusted based on job duties and performance.

 Terminal Appointment - A terminal appointment is a final appointment, the expiration of which results in termination of an individual's employment.